sayo-hs/data-effects/README.md

 # data-effects

-A basic framework for an effect system based on effects represented by GADTs.
+A basic framework for a Haskell effect system library based on GADTs-based effect representations with a style that separates first-order effects and higher-order effects.

+This library set was created by being separated from the [Heftia](https://github.com/sayo-hs/heftia) extensible effects library.

 ## Your contributions are welcome!
 Please see [CONTRIBUTING.md](CONTRIBUTING.md).